niklaskks/api-docs/source/index.md

 # Introduction to the myAX API

 ## Basics
-The myAX web application (`my.ax-semantics.com`), as a self-service portal integrated in the AX NLG Cloud, enables your acces to functionalities like data transfer, text generation and integration of automated content generation into your website.
+The myAX web application (`my.ax-semantics.com`), as a self-service portal integrated in the AX NLG Cloud, enables your access to functionalities like data transfer, text generation and integration of automated content generation into your website.

 **All functionalities are accesible via an API** (`api.ax-semantics.com`), to ensure an easy integration into other platforms and it systems.

 ## terms and definitions
 * _Objects_ (aka.
 Things) are data nodes containing certain informations from which a text can be individually generated
-* _Content Projects_ are a pool of similar Objects combined with a text engine training and an engine configuration whitch includes the desired keyword density, textlength, language, etc.
+* _Content Projects_ are a pool of similar Objects combined with a text engine training and an engine configuration which includes the desired keyword density, text length, language, etc.
-* A _Training_ is an interpretative Ruleset for the AX Text-Engine, to derive information from data and transfer this information into natural language.
-Trainings are allways dependent on a certain datastructure.
+* A _Training_ is an interpretative ruleset for the AX Text-Engine, to derive information from data and transfer this information into natural language.
+Trainings are always dependent on a certain data structure.
 * A _Content generation_ is a request send to the NLG Cloud, to produce a story out of an Object based on the underlying training.
-The generated content is realized through an asynchronous process and is attached to the object after successfull text generation.
+The generated content is realized through an asynchronous process and is attached to the object after successful text generation.